 “Our research found that even professional goalies don’t have the reaction speed necessary to spot, track and save pucks shot at high velocity from the faceoff circles in,” said Dave Qualman, who led the study.
 “So usually the puck doesn’t go into the back of the net simply because of the shooter lacks the accuracy to put it into an open spot.
 We find that even the best ice hockey goalies are, no offense, just well-positioned meat bags.”

-The Foundation for Sport Research also spoke to dozens of goalies to gather anecdotal research for the study.
+The Foundation for Sport Research also spoke to dozens of goalies to gather anecdotal research for the study during hockey player workouts.
 The goalies were granted anonymity, but confirmed the findings of the study.

 “Honestly, I just try to face in the general direction of the puck and then hope it hits me,” said one.
 “Sometimes I’ll flail an arm or a leg out and the puck will hit there and I’ll be like: ‘Oh, shit.
 That was so lucky.’
 And then my team will give me a huge, multimillion dollar contract or I’ll get a Vezina Trophy.
 It’s a pretty great gig.”